Arpita-deb/AdventureWorks-Sales-Performance-Analysis-2014-2016/README.md

 - **Are there any significant deviations, and if so, what are the reasons behind them?**

  Out of 13 products 7 showed a negative variance.
+There total revenue for 13 products differed 81.61% from the total budget allocated for them.

 - **Which products or territories contributed the most to any variance?**